yeshua453/website/docs/controls/cupertinoradio.md

 ### `inactive_color`

 The [color](/docs/reference/colors) used to fill this radio when it is not selected.

-Default value is white.
+Defaults to `colors.WHITE`.

 ### `label`